Plhume/BungeeConnect/README.md

 > For more help, see [this page](https://www.spigotmc.org/wiki/bungeecord-installation/)

+After that, see the SpigotMC web page for download Spigot [SpigotMC](https://www.spigotmc.org/)
 ## 📖 Project Wiki

 The Wiki is under written, for more information, contact Plhume on Discord **(Plhume#7517)**